oasc/oasc-mims/interaction/oasc-mim7-places.md

   * [CityJSON](https://www.cityjson.org/), a community standard, JSON-based encoding for storing 3D city models, also called digital maquettes or digital twins.
   *  [Industry Foundation Classes](https://technical.buildingsmart.org/standards/ifc) \([IFC](https://technical.buildingsmart.org/standards/ifc/ifc-formats/)\), a buildingSmart open, international standard \([ISO 16739-1:2018](https://www.iso.org/standard/70303.html)\), for a standardized, digital description of the built environment, including buildings and civil infrastructure.
   *  [ISO Observations & Measurements](https://www.ogc.org/standards/om), provides a conceptual model for representing spatio-temporal observation data.
 Both JSON and XML-based implementations of the conceptual model are available.
 This data encoding is the default for the OGC Sensor Observation Service (xml-based), and the [Sensing profile](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html) of the OGC SensorThingsAPI.
+  *  [Geopackage](https://www.geopackage.org/) provides an open, compact and efficient format for sharing geospatial data.
+It is based on an SQLite database and is very well supported by both proprietary and open source software tools.

-* **Standards for implementing European Union's INSPIRE Directive:**
+### Standards for implementing European Union's INSPIRE Directive

-For the European Union context, the following non-binding technical approaches are endorsed.
+For the European Union context, non-binding technical approaches are endorsed by the INSPIRE Governance bodies.
+Technical specifications are made available for each standard, which enable data providers to choose a particular solution based on the specific needs and concrete use cases.
+The following standards are available:

+#### Network services
   * Discovery Services \(OGC CSW\)
   * View Services \(OGC WMS, WMTS\)
   * Download Services \(OGC WFS, WCS, SOS, ATOM Feeds, SensorThingsAPI, [OGC API-Features](https://github.com/INSPIRE-MIF/gp-ogc-api-features/blob/master/spec/oapif-inspire-download.md)\)

-Technical specifications are made available for each standard, which enable data providers to choose a particular solution based on the specific needs and concrete use cases.
+#### Data encoding